-If the blade(s) hits something, or if the mower starts to vibrate, stop the engine immediately and check for damage.
+If the blade(s) hits something, or if the mower starts to vibrate, stop the engine immediately, disconnect the spark plug cap, and check for damage (see page 17).
 Striking objects may damage the blade(s), bend the crankshaft, and/or break the mower deck or other components.
 Vibration usually indicates serious trouble.